Build UK will drive sustainable growth in construction by:

-As the UK prepares to leave the European Union, Build UK members have identified their main areas of concerns for the industry: Secure project pipeline Future access to skills Impact on material and product imports and exports Uncertainty over changes to the regulatory regime.
+As the UK prepares to leave the European Union, Build UK members have identified their main areas of concern for the industry: Secure project pipeline Future access to skills Impact on material and product imports and exports Uncertainty over changes to the regulatory regime.

 Payment performance of eligible Build UK members using data submitted under the Duty to Report on Payment Practices and Performance